jgraph/www.diagrams.net-source/doc/faq/external-image-generation-drawio-confluence-server.md

 title: Use external image generation in draw.io for Confluence Server and Data Center
 layout: page
 faq: true
-categories: [Confluence Server, Confluence Data Center]
+categories: [Confluence Data Center and Server, Confluence Data Center]
 ---

 External image generation is **not** enabled in draw.io for Confluence Server or Data Center by default.
 This may cause problems in certain rare situations.